Why Minor in English?

 The English Minor consists of 24 credits of approved course work (courses to be selected from those ENG, FLR*, HC*, and/or WR prefix courses listed in the annual Advising Supplement, a planning document that lists all courses offered in a particular year and what categories they satisfy).

-The Advising Supplement is available here and in the English Department office, PLC 118.
+Advising Supplements are available here and in the English Department office, PLC 118.

 - Only courses with the prefixes ENG, FLR, HC or an upper-division WR may be used for the English Minor.